mmistakes/minimal-mistakes/_posts/2023-01-30-optimizing-kafka-clients-a-hands-on-guide.md

 In distributed systems, most things come with tradeoffs, and it’s up to the developer to find that "sweet spot" between different tradeoffs; thus it’s important to understand how things work.

 One important aspect might be tuning between throughput and latency.
 Some key configurations to that are `batch.size` and `linger.ms`.
+These configs work as follows: the producer will batch together records, and when the batch is full, it will send it whole.
+Otherwise, it will wait at most `linger.ms` to enqueue a new item, and if that time is expired, it will send a (partially full) batch.

 Having a small `batch.size` and also `linger` set to 0 can reduce latency and process messages as soon as possible — but it might reduce throughput.
 Configuring for low latency is also useful for slow produce rate scenarios.
 Having fewer records accumulated than the specified `batch.size` will result in the client waiting `linger.ms` for more records to arrive.